 Ground and Surface Water Monitoring

 US Magnesium shall follow the Interim Compliance Monitoring Plan contained in Appendix B. US Magnesium will sample nine monitor wells (4 screened above the Deeper Silty Clay and 5 screened below it) and six surface water locations to determine baseline conditions.
-For long-term monitoring, the Plan proposes to use five organic compounds to trace any influence of the wastewater on ground or surface water, in lieu of analyzing for the full suite of organic compounds present in the wastewater.
+For long-term monitoring, sampling of the nine monitoring wells will continue.
+In addition, the Plan proposes to use five organic compounds to trace any influence of the wastewater on ground or surface water, in lieu of analyzing for the full suite of organic compounds present in the wastewater.
 The compounds chosen are trichloroacetic acid, bromoform, chloroform, dibromodichloromethane and bromodichloromethane.
 Water samples will also be tested for the field parameters of temperature, pH, specific conductivity, dissolved oxygen, oxidation reduction potential (ORP), turbidity and field chlorine.
 At least one sample from each monitoring point has been analyzed for the full suite of compounds (Table 4-3 of Appendix B: Interim Compliance Monitoring Plan) to allow for comparison with tracer compound analyses.
 At least eight samples from each monitoring point will be collected, in three quarters every year.
 Most of the monitoring points are inaccessible in winter.
-Concurrently with the background sampling of the monitoring points, US Magnesium shall sample the surface water sampling points and monitor wells for field parameters and the organic wastewater tracers three times per year (spring, summer and fall).
+Concurrent with the long-term monitoring well sampling of the monitoring points, US Magnesium shall sample the surface water sampling points for field parameters and the organic wastewater tracers three quarters per year (spring, summer and fall).
 Monitoring shall continue until the new monitoring plan required to be developed in Part I.H.4 is implemented.

 All water sampling and analysis required by this permit shall be conducted under the appropriate sampling plan.
 The Interim Compliance Monitoring Plan (Appendix B) includes both a Ground Water and Surface Water Sampling and Analysis Plan as an interim groundwater monitoring program for US Magnesium prior to RWP construction.
 The construction work conducted under the Phase 1 Basis of Design Report for the Retrofitted Waste Pond is handled under the Construction Quality Assurance Plan (Stantec.
 Retrofitted Waste Pond Phase 1 Basis of Design Report - US Magnesium Facility, Revision C., Appendix G March 3, 2020).